BE Informed No. 3.0

-Amateurs and Professional Communicators (Hams)
+Amateurs and Professionals (Hams)

 John B. Johnston W3BE

-communications is predominantly comprised of authorizations (red text below) specifically to enable
+particularly with respect to providing emergency communications.
+Yet, Section 97.113 Prohibited communications is predominantly comprised of authorizations (red text below) specifically to enable

 professional communicators to make use of our amateur service spectrum.
 It says:

 (a) No amateur station shall transmit:

 (1) Communications specifically prohibited elsewhere in this Part (97);

 compensation, direct or indirect, paid or promised, except as otherwise provided in these rules;